jundalisay/spblist/content/en/research/keynes/general-theory/chapter-16.md

 {{< /c >}}

-> *Superphysics Note: Here, Keynes confuses "saving" with "abstaining" or putting money under a pillow.
+{{< n n="Here, Keynes confuses 'saving' with 'abstaining' or putting money under a pillow.
 Classical savings always implies saving money in a bank.
-Thus, the correct Classical phrase is: 'Individual saving IN A BANK is just as good for effective demand'
+Thus, the correct Classical phrase is: 'Individual saving IN A BANK is just as good for effective demand'" >}}

 <!-- The absurd, though almost universal, idea that an act of , has been fostered by the fallacy, much more specious than the conclusion derived from it, that  -->